MEET THE TEAM

 Cllr.
 Anthony Griffiths – Veteran & Advisory Board Member

 A veteran of the HM Forces - Royal Air Force and Mayor of Bradley Stoke Town Council.
 Tony served in the Royal Observer Corps for 12 years with active service in Cambodia monitoring aircraft during the Pol Pot era.
 As a Bradley Stoke Town Councillor, Tony was first elected as a Councillor in 2010 and has addressed residents concerns over many issues.
 Tony has worked for the last 10 years in Hospitality and Facilities Management experience in IT & finance operations management.
 Tony now acts a Cyber IT Consultan,t a rising threat to us all.

 Dorothy is passionate with veteran’s affairs as the wife of a veteran of the British Armed Forces.
 An innovative Procurement, Logistics and Supply chain professional with over 15 years’ experience in the Logistics and Procurement sector.
-Experience in private and public sectors working across a breadth of categories and projects at the Defence Equipment and Support (DE&S) in the UK Ministry of Defence.
+Experience in private and public sectors working across a breadth of categories and projects at the UK Ministry of Defence.
 Dorothy is a professional practitioner and a member of the Chartered Institute of Purchasing & Supply.
 Dorothy is also the Founder & CEO of Da-shika, a UK based company that specialises in the sale of unique African products with a contemporary aesthetic design.